Pratama Arhan: International career

 Arhan debuted for the Indonesia U-19 team when it faced the Bulgaria U-19 in a friendly on 5 September 2020 in Croatia.
 He captained the same team during another friendly match during a two-month Croatia training, this time Indonesia drew with the North Macedonia U-19 team.
 He received a call up to the senior Indonesia national football team in May 2021.

 On 25 May 2021, He earned his first senior cap in a friendly match in Dubai against Afghanistan.
 On 19 December 2021, Arhan scored his debut goal for the national team in a 2020 AFF Championship game against Malaysia in Kallang. and he also became man of the match in that match.
 On 25 December 2021, Arhan scored again against Singapore in the second leg of semi-final in a 4-2 victory after extra-time.
 He was awarded the "Young Player of the Tournament" for the tournament.

 On 24 September 2022, Arhan made two assists, with one of them through a long throw-in, in a friendly match in against Curaçao in a 3–2 win.

 Arhan was called up for his second AFF Championship tournament by Shin Tae-yong.
 On 2 January 2023, Arhan gave another assists from long thrown-in to Dendy Sulistyawan in Indonesia's 1–2 away win against Philippines at Rizal Memorial Stadium.
 Arhan was named in the final squad for the 2023 AFC Asian Cup tournament.
 In the match against Japan, Arhan made a long throw in that helped Sandy Walsh scored a goal through an erroneous header by Takumi Minamino.

 Personal life

 Arhan started a relationship with Azizah Salsha, the daughter of a member of the Indonesian House of Representatives Andre Rosiade.
 They married in August 2023 at Indonesian mosque at Tokyo, and the Chairman of the Football Association of Indonesia at that time, Erick Thohir was a witness during the ceremony.

+On 1 August 2025, Arhan filed for divorce, which was finalized on 25 August 2025.